NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/quickStart.md

 ```
 React CLI displays development server url, it will likely be this:
 [ http://localhost:3000]( http://localhost:3000)

+If you want to build Hello World Vue.js application yourself, here are the steps:

 This example used [Create React App](https://reactjs.org/docs/create-a-new-react-app.html/) to quickly scaffold Single Page Application.